 Your PR card will most likely be valid for five years.
-However, some Canadian permanent residents’ cards are only valid for one year.
-The good news is, you are able to apply to extend or renew your permanent resident visa.
+However, some Canadian permanent resident cards are only valid for one year.
+The good news is you can apply to extend or renew your permanent resident visa.

 Your PR status can't be revoked unless you commit a serious crime.

-The main thing you can do to increase the chances of your application for permanent residency if you're applying through the Express Entry system, is to try and maximize your CRS score.
+The main thing you can do to increase the chances of your application for permanent residency if you're applying through the Express Entry system is to maximize your Comprehensive Ranking System (CRS) score.
 Here are five tips for increasing your CRS score.

-If you are currently working outside of Canada and have three years or more of official work experience, you should consider gaining one or two extra years of work experience.
+If you work outside of Canada and have three years or more of official work experience, you should consider gaining one or two extra years of work experience.
 This can contribute to your skills' transferability points.

 If you are already working in Canada on a Temporary Work Permit, you should also consider working a little bit longer.
-If you have five or more years of official work experience, this can add more points to your CRS score.
+Having five or more years of official work experience can add more points to your CRS score.

 PNPs are worth 600 CRS points.
 The maximum CRS score is 1,200.
 So you'll be halfway there just by getting a PNP nomination!

-Although obtaining another qualification takes time, if you do so, you can earn two sets of benefits.
-Not only will you be able to get more human capital points, but can also get more skills transferability points.
+Although obtaining another qualification takes time.
+If you do so, though, you can earn two sets of benefits.
+Not only will you be able to get more human capital points, but you can also get more skills transferability points.

-#4.
-Try to secure a job in Canada before applying for your PR visa
+Try to Secure a Job in Canada Before Applying for Your PR

 Not only is getting a job offer in Canada beneficial for you in many ways (such as having security and being able to rest assured, knowing you will be able to provide for yourself) but it can also earn you more CRS points.